sug0/go-ipfs-boards/PROTOCOL.md

 | `Posted` | `string` | `false` | The post date, as an RFC3339Nano time string. |
 | `Extensions` | `object` | `true` | Application defined extensions. |

-The character limits of the `Topic`, `Title` and `Content` should be left to the text board authority to decide.
-The `Extensions` field can be used to implement domain specific extensions, such as ~~tripfagging~~.
+The character limits of the `Topic`, `Title` and `Content` should application dependent.
+The `Extensions` field can be used to implement domain specific extensions, such as ~~tripfagging~~, and perhaps the charater limits mentioned earlier.

 ### Example OP post